What-Meets-Where: Unified Learning of Action and Contact Localization in Images: Related Works

 \textbf{Contact Perception}.
-Recent studies explore contact modeling at specific body parts, such as hands~\cite{xie2022chore,shan2020understanding} and feet~\cite{tripathi20233d}, revealing the value of contact-aware understanding.
+Recent studies explore contact modeling at specific body parts, such as hands~\cite{shan2020understanding, darkhalil2022epic} and feet~\cite{tripathi20233d}, revealing the value of contact-aware understanding.
 However, these methods often focus on isolated parts or rely on specific modalities like depth or video.
 Although human-object contact~\cite{hot} introduces a full-body contact dataset to detect multiple contact points, it lacks integration with semantic action reasoning.
-Other works~\cite{zhang2020generating,huang2022capturing,shimada2022hulc} estimate 3D human-scene contact but typically reduce contact to joint- or box-level cues.
-In contrast, our approach unifies semantic action recognition and dense contact localization from a single 2D image, bridging high-level intent and low-level physical grounding.
+In contrast, our approach unifies semantic action recognition and dense contact localization from a single 2D image.

 \textbf{Datasets}.
 Several recent datasets focus on physical contact between the human body and the environment.
+VISOR~\cite{darkhalil2022epic} serves as a dataset for pixel-level annotations and a benchmark for segmenting hands~\cite{ma2022hand} and active objects in egocentric video~\cite{girdhar2019video}.
 PressurePose~\cite{clever2020bodies} provides 206K synthetic pressure images with paired 3D pose and shape.
 RICH~\cite{huang2022capturing} captures real-world multi-view interactions in 3D scenes, while ContactPose~\cite{brahmbhatt2020contactpose} and ARCTIC~\cite{fan2023arctic} focus on hand or whole-body contact.
-HOT~\cite{chen2023detecting} enables contact detection from images, yet these datasets primarily emphasize contact perception and lack integration with action semantics.
+HOT~\cite{chen2023detecting} enables contact detection from images, yet these datasets primarily emphasize contact perception and lack integration with action semantics~\cite{wang2025prompt}.
 Conversely, action recognition datasets such as imSitu~\cite{yatskar2016situation}, HICO~\cite{chao2015hico}, HICO-Det~\cite{chao2018learning}, and V-COCO~\cite{gupta2015visual} provide $\langle$human, verb, object$\rangle$ triplets but omit contact-specific annotations.
 To bridge this gap, we introduce PaIR, the first dataset to provide $\langle$\textit{human}, \textit{verb}, \textit{object}, \textit{contact part}$\rangle$ annotations at the image level.
-This structured representation enables joint reasoning about action semantics and physical contact from a single RGB image.